Skip to main content

 Control Plane Marketplace

-Among the services provided by both applications, there are the two services in charge of deploying the Fast Data Runtime Management, which are:
+Among the services provided by Control Plane application, the main components in charge of deploying the Fast Data Runtime Management solution are:

-• control-plane, which is responsible for dispatching actions to the deployed Fast Data runtime and providing the current runtime configuration to the frontend
+• control-plane, which is responsible for dispatching control actions to the registered Fast Data runtimes and receiving from them the feedbacks to display in the dedicated UI

-• control-plane-fe, which is the UI tool for visualizing Fast Data runtime state and interact with it
+• control-plane-fe, which exposes the UI for visualizing Fast Data runtimes, their state and interact with them

-In order to properly access Fast Data runtime, it is necessary to fill in all the necessary configuration in the service config map, which they may vary depending on your Fast Data configuration.
+Please remember that, in order to properly access Fast Data Runtime Management application, it is necessary to fill in all the necessary configurations the services require.

 info

-For more details on the Control Plane service configuration, please head over the dedicated documentation section.
+For more details on the services configuration, please head over the dedicated documentation section of each component.

 Concepts

 Here are listed some concepts that are used on the Runtime Management solution.
-This concepts are in addition the ones already provided by Fast Data Section.
+These concepts are in addition to the ones already provided by Fast Data Section.

 Workload